Kustomer raises $60M for its omnichannel-based CRM platform – TechCrunch

 Birnbaum describes Coatue as “one of the most modern and prolific investors, and by that I don’t mean the cash but their network and people, which are tremendous.”
 The idea is that Coatue is making many introductions and opening doors for Kustomer as it continues to scale.

-“Kustomer’s differentiated, omnichannel approach is fundamentally reshaping the industry standard as trends in customer service continue to shift and consumers seek increasingly personalized interactions with brands,” said Coatue Co-Founder Thomas Laffont, who is now on the startup’s board.
+“Kustomer’s differentiated, omnichannel approach is fundamentally reshaping the industry standard as trends in customer service continue to shift and consumers seek increasingly personalized interactions with brands,” said Coatue co-founder Thomas Laffont, who is now on the startup’s board.
 “We look forward to working with Brad and his team as they continue to execute their strategic growth plan.”